-#1 Backpack through Europe for at least three months.
+Backpack through Europe for at least three months.
+(Life List #1)

 Writing something down next to number one on your bucket list can be daunting.
 It’s the one item everyone is guaranteed to read and it just sits there like a sore thumb waiting to be bandaged.
 Waiting to be ticked off.
 It has to be something big.
 Something worth kicking off a list of life goals.
 Something that, when crossed off, will be impressive.
 When I first started my list, officially on January 1, 2009, I added “backpack through Europe for at least three months” as my number one goal.
 And today I crossed it off.

-As much as I wanted to do it, logistically, it seemed impossible.
+As much as I wanted to travel long term, logistically, it seemed impossible.

-There wasn’t a day in my first five weeks in Europe that I didn’t cry, that I didn’t want to give up, that I didn’t want to buy a return ticket home.
+There wasn’t a day in my first five weeks traveling through Europe that I didn’t cry, that I didn’t want to give up, that I didn’t want to buy a return ticket home.
 Everything was hard.
 And I was lonely and not bonding with people.
-And I just wanted to take the rest of my money and go buy a condo.
+And I just wanted to take the rest of my savings and go home and buy a condo.

-Three weeks in I convinced myself that I just had to make it to three months.
+Three weeks into my solo backpacking trip I convinced myself that I just had to make it to three months.
 I just had to travel Europe for three months.
 Then this trip wouldn’t be a failure.
 Then I could cross the number one thing off my bucket list.
 Then I could justify giving up my apartment and job.
 Then I could go home.

 And then, after five weeks of traveling, I got to Spain.
-And something clicked.
+And something finally clicked.

-Everything was still hard.
-I still got lost trying to find my hostel.
-I was still sick.
+Backpacking, traveling alone, was still hard.
 I couldn’t understand when the lady at the supermarket was asking if I needed a bag.
 I was sold a train ticket to the wrong city on the wrong day.
+I still got lost trying to find my hostel.
+I was kept getting sick.
 I was still alone.

 It’s so easy to concentrate on how hard something was to get through.
 And so hard to remember that I got through it in one piece and probably, all the stronger for it.

-On Sunday, after a month in Barcelona, after two months in Spain, after three months in Europe, I boarded a plane.
+On Sunday, after a month in Barcelona, after two months in Spain, after three months backpacking around Europe, I boarded a plane.

-I’m happy that I changed my goal from 9 or 6 months to 3.
+I’m happy that I changed my goal from 12 months or 9 or 6 to 3.
 Not because I don’t think I could have continued backpacking Europe for any of those lengths of time.
 Believe me, I never wanted to leave Spain.
 But because Europe is just one part of the world.
-And I’m ready to take on the rest and keep ticking off 999 more things.
+And I’m ready to take on the rest and too keep ticking off 999 more things on my bucket list.

 p.s.
 Life can’t possibly be bad when this is the view I have while writing this post.